-Plan your trip to include plenty of breaks to ensure that you are alert, share driving with another driver, and learn to recognise the early warning signs of fatigue.
-You should never trust your tired self, and remember that sleep is the only cure for tiredness.
+Plan your trip to include plenty of breaks to ensure that you are alert, share driving with another driver, and learn to recognise the

 SAFE TOWING:

 Driving while towing a caravan is a different experience to normal driving.
 It requires a higher level of knowledge and skill compared to normal driving, a need for greater stopping distances, and consideration of environmental factors such as high winds, wet roads and uneven surfaces.